Skip to main content

 My Perspective

-Over two decades of experience implementing network and cloud infrastructure across financial services, retail, healthcare, and public sector organisations has shown me a clear pattern: the success of cloud initiatives correlates strongly with an organisation's readiness for cloud adoption.
-Yet surprisingly few organisations conduct thorough readiness assessments before embarking on their cloud journey.
+After 20+ years implementing network and cloud infrastructure across finance, retail, healthcare, and public sector, I've seen a clear pattern: cloud success strongly links to an organisation's readiness.
+Yet surprisingly few organisations do thorough readiness checks before starting their cloud journey.

 Uploading my Docusaurus site